twongjirad/pylard/README.md

 #### LArCV

-Make a new directory somewhere that LArCV will go into
+Works with the versions past 9/22/2016.
+Make a new directory somewhere that LArCV will go into using

     git clone https://github.com/larbys/LArCV LArCV